alcajuice/union_shop/prompts.md

 Now I'll replace site_footer.dart with a responsive 3-column footer implementation.
 I'm going to remove the duplicated import and old footer implementation from site_footer.dart to fix the analyzer errors.
 Then I'll re-run the analyzer to confirm the fix.
 Done — I removed the duplicate import and old footer implementation in site_footer.dart and kept the responsive footer.
 Analyzer reports no errors for that file now.

+**PROMPT 6**

+Under the "Latest Offers" section, add a text input box where users can enter their email.
+The box should have the word "Email Address" inside it, and should disappear when the user starts typing. to the left of the input box, there should be a purple button with the word "subscribe", that will clear the text box - we are only simulating the user inputting their email, but we are not storing it anywhere